School to close as funding withdrawn

 It said St Anthony's did not provide acceptable education and its plans for improvement were inadequate.

-In a letter to the school announcing the decision, the DfE said St Anthony's was running a deficit and "does not have a credible plan to secure its future viability".
+In a letter to the school, the DfE said St Anthony's was running a deficit and "does not have a credible plan to secure its future viability".

 It added that an improvement plan submitted in February did not adequately detail how change would be achieved, and a revised plan was the largely the same with only minor amendments.